 Some trauma survivors have a hard time regulating emotions.
 Substance use is one of the methods individuals may use to attempt to regain emotional control.
 However, using drugs causes further emotional dysregulation.

 There is a significant connection between trauma and chronic health conditions.
-A common symptom that arises after a traumatic event is hyperarousal, which is characterized by sleep disturbances, such as early awakening, restless sleep, difficulty falling asleep, and nightmares; muscle tension; and a lower threshold for startle responses.
-Biological changes cause hyperarousal and it is typically used as a means of self-protection but can cause hazardous effects.
+A common symptom that arises after a traumatic event is a hyperarousal, which is characterized by sleep disturbances, such as early awakening, restless sleep, difficulty falling asleep, and nightmares; muscle tension; and a lower threshold for startle responses.
+Biological changes cause hyperarousal, and it is typically used as a means of self-protection but can cause hazardous effects.
 An individual may not be able to take the time to assess and respond to events.
 It can also cause someone to overreact to situations they may perceive as dangerous.

 Traumatic experiences can affect and alter cognitions.
 Intrusive thoughts and memories can occur in traumatized men.
 Intrusive thoughts are memories or thoughts associated with trauma that come on without warning or desire.
 They can easily trigger strong emotional and behavioral reactions as if the trauma was occurring in the present.
 These thoughts and memories can come rapidly and disrupt daily life.